PrathameshKhare/currency_data_ingest/README.md

 5. S3 event triggers ETL Lambda function
 6. ETL Lambda transforms data to Parquet format
 7. Transformed data is stored in partitioned S3 location
-8. Data is queryable via Athena using Glue catalog
+8. This data can be queried via Athena using Glue catalog (This is something that can be added, unfortunately due to time constraints I was only able to add the IAC through terraform)

 ### Components
 - **EventBridge**: Scheduled trigger (hourly)